input-output-hk/essential-cardano-content/content/glossary/ouroboros-classic.md

 image_text: null
 ---

-**Ouroboros Classic**: a version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) deployed on Cardano in December 2017.
+A version of [Ouroboros](https://www.essentialcardano.io/glossary/ouroboros) deployed on Cardano in December 2017.
 It established the foundation for an energy-efficient, proof-of-stake consensus protocol.